wyii1200/Pocket_Lawyer/README.md

 - **Results View:** Displays generated documents and analysis results clearly.

+## Overview of Technologies used
+**Google Technologies**
+**- Gemini 2.5 Flash:** A fast, cost-effective multimodal LLM used for legal reasoning, contract summarization, and RAG-based chat.
+**- Flutter (Dart):** The cross-platform UI framework used to build a consistent mobile experience for both Android and iOS.
+**- Cloud Firestore:** A NoSQL database that stores user data, chat history, and the curated Malaysian law snippets used for the RAG component.
+**- Firebase Cloud Functions:** A serverless backend that hosts the core logic for RAG processing, API calls, and legal context validation.
+**- Firebase Storage:** Secure object storage for user-uploaded PDFs/images and the final generated legal documents.
+**- Firebase Authentication:** Manages secure user account creation and session persistence.

+**Supporting Tools & Libraries**
+**- pdf-parse / pdfkit:** Node.js libraries used within Cloud Functions to extract text from user-uploaded PDFs and generate formatted legal letters as PDFs.
+**- GitHub:** Utilized for version control, branch management, and collaborative code reviews.
+**- Postman:** Employed for rigorous testing of backend API endpoints.
+**- Android Emulator:** Used for local environment testing of the mobile application.

-## System Flow / Implementation Details
+## Implementation Details & Innovation
+**System Architecture**
+**- Frontend (Flutter):** Cross-platform mobile UI for user interactions, document uploads, and displaying AI guidance.
+**- Backend (Cloud Functions):** Secure serverless layer that orchestrates RAG logic and manages Gemini API calls.
+**- AI Engine (Gemini 2.5 Flash + RAG):** Multimodal LLM providing legal reasoning grounded in Malaysian statutes to prevent hallucinations.
+**- Data Storage (Firestore & Storage):** Firestore handles the RAG knowledge base and user history, while Storage hosts PDFs and generated letters.
+**- Auth & Analytics (Firebase):** Manages secure user sessions and tracks usage metrics to measure social impact.

+**Workflow**
 1. User Interaction: Users access the dashboard, upload documents, or initiate chat.
-2. Backend Processing: Uploaded documents are sent to Firebase Functions; AI models process data.
+2. Backend Processing: Uploaded documents are sent to Firebase Functions; Gemini 2.5 Flash processes data.
-3. AI Analysis & Chat: Gemini or other AI services provide document insights and chat responses
+3. AI Analysis & Chat: Gemini provide document insights and chat responses
 4. Document Generation: Users fill form-based inputs; generated letters are stored and displayed
 5. Results View: Users can download or view documents with analysis summaries.

 ## How to Run